Coconut Ladoo | Quick Coconut Balls With Condensed Milk

 • If preferred, roll the shaped ladoos over the reserved coconut.

 • Let it cool down well before storing.
-The ladoo can be left outside for couple of days and can be refrigerated for about 10 days.
+The ladoo can be left outside for a couple of days and can be refrigerated for about 10 days.

 Coconut ladoo is ready to serve